4d/docs/docs/Concepts/quick-tour.md

 $o:=cs.myClass.new()
 ```

-In the `myClass` class method, use the `Function` <methodName> keyword to define the *methodName* class member method.
+In the `myClass` class method, use the `Function <methodName>`  statement to define the *methodName* class member method.
 A class member method can receive and return parameters like any method, and use `This` as the object instance.

 ```4d
 //in the myClass.4dm file